Understanding the Assignment Builder in Imagine MyPath

 Click Assignment Builder in the left panel.
 If you have access to multiple schools, you'll be prompted to select a school before proceeding.

-You are taken to the Assignment Dashboard, where you can take the following actions:
+You are taken to the Assignment Dashboard, where you can take the following actions (labeled A–D in the image below):

-A. Use the Lesson Explorer to find lessons and create an assignment.
+• A. Use the Lesson Explorer to browse lessons and create assignments.

 Student experience